vladfaust/vladfaust.github.io/posts/2023-03-12-white-christmas.md

 A quest for true metaverses, to be achieved if I may Join me on this journey, despite the world in disarray.
 `, `
-Through my life's journey, I sought a worthy task to undertake, Reflecting now, the gauge was the impact the problem would make.
-So, I felt the urge to standardize and fashion a solution grand, A programming language, a framework, to meet a need in demand.

-As fate would have it, the quandary I hoped to solve was life itself, A quest to discover how to live a meaningful life with impact felt.
-I searched for meaning, driven by an illusion of purpose, But soon realized the mirage was [Onyx](/posts/2020-08-20-the-onyx-programming-language/), my search proved fruitless.

-Then, an epiphany struck me like a bolt from the blue, AI, the answer to creating a virtual world anew.
-A platform to simulate AI characters and pave the way, For a fractal reality where AI characters create every day.

-The problem's depth became infinite, like a column of light, Piercing through every reality, it revealed the absence of might.
-A fractal dimension was the answer, my brain's problem locator, And so, I created a platform that simulates AI characters, a creator.

-Behold, [AIStories](https://beta.aistories.xyz), my magnum opus in the making, With enough resources, a true metaverse could be in the offing.
-I have little hope to achieve this lofty dream on my own, But I'll try my best, though the world may seem like a fire zone.

-Join me in this quest, let's make a difference together, And create a world where AI characters live and play forever.
-`, `
 In my life's journey, I sought a noble cause to undertake, Reflecting now, I understand the depth of impact I aimed to make, An urge to standardize, to create a universal solution,